How To Invest In Lithium Stocks

 • Invest in lithium ETFs.
 Exchange-traded funds are pre-packaged products that allow you to buy an assortment of lithium-exposed stocks via a single investment vehicle.
 Global X Lithium ETF is a popular fund for those trading lithium ETFs.

 • Invest directly in lithium stocks.
-Investing in lithium stocks gives you access to companies directly involved in lithium production, extraction, and distribution.
+Investing in these stocks gives you access to companies directly involved in lithium production, extraction, and distribution.
 Big names include Livent Corp. and Albemarle Corp., but there are many others.

 Traders, on the other hand, don’t invest in lithium stocks and ETFs long-term.
 Instead, they look for opportunities to profit from the price volatility impacting the sector.

 If you do decide to trade, you’ll need to use either a spread betting or “contract for difference” (CFD) account.
 Spread betting is a type of tax-efficient account that you can use to place bets on the price movements of underlying securities without taking ownership of any physical capital.
-Here, you’re essentially speculating on what will happen to the price and by what date.

-Likewise, CFD traders can also profit from lithium shares without owning the underlying asset.
+Likewise, CFD traders can also profit from stocks without owning the underlying asset.
 CFDs are just contracts between buyers and sellers that say that the buyer needs to pay the seller the difference between the asset's value upon purchase and the value at the time of the contract.
-CFD contracts don’t necessarily consider the current value of the asset, only the difference in price between the entry to the trade and the exit.

 To trade using either of these tools, you will need to open a trading account on a platform that supports spread betting and CFDs.
 You will then need to determine your strategy – primarily when you will enter and exit the market.